 - Practice and mailing addresses are public information.
-As the holder of a license granted by the State of Oregon, certain information about you and the license issued to you is on the public record.
+As a licensee of the State of Oregon, certain information about you and your license is on the public record.
 (See ORS 192.420.)

-- Our agency is required by law to provide public address information to anyone who asks for them at the actual cost to our agency of producing the information.
+- Our agency is required by law to provide public address information to anyone who requests it at the actual cost of producing the information.
 This may include requests from marketing agencies.

 - Your practice address must be a physical address.
 However, your mailing address may be a private mailbox service or US Postal Service box.

-- If you have issues regarding domestic violence or other threats due to disclosure of your information, you may request special consideration.
+- If you have specific safety concerns regarding disclosure of your information, you may request special consideration.

-- The Board does not automatically reissue a new Certificate of Registration upon a change of address.
-For a duplicate certificate of registration, a request form must be submitted.
+- The Board does not automatically reissue a Certificate of Registration upon a change of address.
+For a duplicate certificate, you must submit a request form.